 5. Helpful, Specialized Scissors

-If your embroidery enthusiast is using regular sewing scissors without long, thin points to clip jump stitches or trim applique fabric, having specialized scissors like embroidery snips, duckbill applique scissors, or double-curved embroidery scissors will make a world of difference!
+If your embroidery enthusiast uses regular sewing scissors without long, thin points to clip jump stitches or trim applique fabric, having specialized scissors like embroidery snips, duckbill applique scissors, or double-curved embroidery scissors will make a world of difference!

-This fun gift for machine embroiderers is a small journal intended to hold pertinent details of embroidery stitch-outs.
+This fun gift for machine embroiderers is a small journal that holds pertinent details of embroidery stitch-outs.
 Including places for design information and tension settings, thread information, stabilizer details, etc, this journal is perfect for recording the ideal settings for favorite projects in one easy-to-find place.

 9. Gift Card to Favorite Design Site or Shop